Hey there! This blog is almost about 1800+ words long & not everyone likes to read that much. We understand that.

 13-Step Citizen Developer Framework to Empower Your Citizen Developers

-However, success is all but guaranteed.
-To ensure you set your citizen developers up for success and see the benefits that citizen developer tools and solutions provide, you need to empower them.
-By following these steps, you’ll build an environment that embraces citizen developers and helps you get the most out of rapid application development.
+To ensure you set your citizen developers up for success and see the benefits that citizen developer tools provide, you need to empower them.
+By following these steps of the citizen developer framework, you’ll build an environment that embraces citizen developers and helps you get the most out of citizen development.

 1. Create the Right Culture